 For the first time that day, the burnt stick pointed in a different direction than north toward the University.

-Siobhan stared at it, then let out a huge, disappointed sigh as she put away the spell components and headed out on a path to intercept Tanya.
+Siobhan stared at it for a few seconds before letting out a huge, disappointed sigh.
+Once the spell components had been safely stowed in her satchel, she headed out on a path to intercept her prey.
 ‘Curling up in my warm bed with a book is not in my cards tonight, apparently.
-This better be good, Tanya.’
+This had better be good, Tanya.’

 Want to get an email with links as soon as a new chapter comes out?
 Sign up here: https://landing.mailerlite.com/webforms/landing/q4b8d8